 The Company's mineral properties are located in economically stressed, but politically stable European countries and consequently may be subject to a higher level of risk compared to less economically stressed countries.
 Operations, the status of mineral property rights, title to the properties and the recoverability of amounts shown for mineral properties in such nations can be affected by changing economic, regulatory and political situations.
-The Company's equity financings are sourced in Canadian dollars but for the most part it incurs its exploration expenditures in British pound sterling, Euros, and Serbian dinars.
+The Company's equity financings are sourced in Canadian dollars but for the most part it incurs its exploration expenditures in Euros and Serbian dinars.
 At this time there are no currency hedges in place.
-Therefore, a weakening of the Canadian dollar against the British pound sterling, Euro, or Serbian dinar could have an adverse impact on the amount of exploration conducted.
+Therefore, a weakening of the Canadian dollar against the Euro or Serbian dinar could have an adverse impact on the amount of exploration conducted.